mol-evol/panGPT/README.md

 #### References:

+Beavan, A. J. S., et al. (2024).
+"Contingency, repeatability, and predictability in the evolution of a prokaryotic pangenome." ***Proceedings of the National Academy of Sciences USA*** 121(1): e2304934120.

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł. and Polosukhin, I., 2017.
-Attention is all you need.
-Advances in neural information processing systems, 30.
+"Attention is all you need". ***Advances in neural information processing systems***, 30.